xmamo/VanillaVotifier/README.md

 # VanillaVotifier #
 VanillaVotifier is a Java application which listens for votes made on Minecraft server lists for your server.
 Inspired by Bukkit's Votifier, VanillaVotifier aids to provide the plugins same functionality — to execute some kind of custom action on vote — but without requiring a Bukkit server.
-VanillaVotifier creates a liteweight server listening for votes; Minecraft commands and/or scripts can be executed when such an event occurs.
+VanillaVotifier creates a liteweight server listening for votes; Minecraft commands and/or scripts can be executed when such events occur.

 ## Requirements ##
 VanillaVotifier is a standalone application, meaning it has to be executed on a virtual or dedicated server instance.
 It is highly recommended to run both your Minecraft server and VanillaVotifier on the same server instance.